-Here are some examples of companies that provide a lot of value with their content to insight into what this can look like.
+Here are some examples of companies that provide great value with their content to insight into what this can look like.

 First, we have Helix Hearing Care’s guide to hearing aid maintenance.
-This is very relevant to the company’s target audience, as they focus on providing customers with the best hearing devices and care in this area.
+This is very relevant to its target audience, as they focus on providing customers with the best hearing devices and care in this area.

 This is an example of an educational resource that provides immense value for their customers and plays a part in helping them optimize their website for search engines.

 Another great example is from Orphanet.
 They have a database dedicated to providing information on rare diseases and orphan drugs.
-This website contains data on 6000+ rare diseases and information on how to further the diagnosis, treatment, and care of patients with these diseases.
+This website contains data on 6000+ rare diseases and information on how to diagnose further, treat, and care for patients with these diseases.

 They have an advanced search tool that allows visitors to search for rare diseases by name on their website.
-When a user does this, they summarize the disease, a clinical description, and links to further information on the condition.
+When users do this, they summarize the disease, a clinical description, and links to further information on the condition.
 This is a handy tool, and it is also very descriptive, which improves the chances of their website appearing on relevant search engine result pages.

 Ensure your practice’s NAP is consistent on every platform

-Inconsistencies in your NAP can be off-putting for potential patients, too, as they will find it hard to locate and trust your practice.
-You should also make sure to update your website and social media platforms if there are any changes in the address or phone number of your practice.
+Inconsistencies in your NAP can also be off-putting for potential patients, as they will find it hard to locate and trust your practice.
+You should also make sure to update your website and social media platforms if there are any changes in your practice’s address or phone number.